selwynpolit/d9book/book/queries.md

   return $render_array;
 ```

-### Find 5 nodes that have a matching taxonomy term
+### Find 5 nodes that have a matching taxonomy term entityQuery

 We look for published nodes of node type `opinion` that have a term in the category field, sorted by title ascending, starting with the first result and giving us 5 results.
 The resulting titles are put into a render array.